mohankumargupta/menwiz/README.md

 These are contained in the REQUIREDLIBRARIES.zip file.

+NB: The default LiquidCrystal library needs to be moved out of the libraries directory(not simply renamed) or deleted and be replaced by LiquidCrystal_I2C.
+Once there, rename the library to LiquidCrystal.

 INSTALLATION
 Install this library like any other.
 Once copied to the right location, you will find the example sketch.